Key Objectives of ZIM’s environmental policy:

 - To create a framework for setting and reviewing environmental objectives and targets.

-- To establish safeguards against all identified risks – (Risk Management).
+- To establish safeguards against all identified risks – (Risk Assessment and Risk Management).

 - To train and prepare for emergencies.